 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Laundry and Dry-Cleaning Workers job description, Laundry and Dry-Cleaning Workers salary, Laundry and Dry-Cleaning Workers information, what is the job of a Laundry and Dry-Cleaning Worker like, pros and cons about Laundry and Dry-Cleaning Workers, colleges and universities for Laundry and Dry-Cleaning Workers, is Laundry and Dry-Cleaning Workers the right career for me, Easy careers to get into, careers in Production
+Laundry and Dry-Cleaning Workers job description, Laundry and Dry-Cleaning Workers salary, Laundry and Dry-Cleaning Workers information, what is the job of a Laundry and Dry-Cleaning Worker like, pros and cons about Laundry and Dry-Cleaning Workers, colleges and universities for Laundry and Dry-Cleaning Workers, is Laundry and Dry-Cleaning Workers the right career for me, careers in Production